PSYC5533 Clinical Psychology and Health

 - A clinical psychologist working in medical settings applies, in professional practice, the specific educational, scientific and professional contributions of the discipline of psychology to the promotion and maintenance of health; the prevention, treatment and rehabilitation of illness, injury and disability; the identification of etiologic and diagnostic correlates of health, illness and related dysfunction; and the analysis and improvement of healthcare delivery.
 This unit examines the interrelationship of psychology and health using a biopsychosocial perspective.

-- Students are able to (1) acquire theoretical and evidence-based knowledge that underlie the role of psychological services in general healthcare settings and (2) develop skills in providing services in medical settings.
+- Students are able to (1) acquire theoretical and evidence-based knowledge that underlie the role of psychological services in general healthcare settings and (2) develop skills in providing clinical psychology services in medical settings.

-- Typically this unit is assessed in the following ways: (1) individual course project and presentation; (2) 'Promo' of individual project; and (3) group-based seminar.
+- Indicative assessments in this unit are as follows: (1) individual course project and presentation; (2) 'Promo' of individual project; and (3) group-based seminar.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.